Kwok Kar Lok

-Kenneth Kwok Kar Lok (郭嘉諾; born 14 March 1980) is a Hong Kong football coach and former footballer.
-He is currently the head coach of Hong Kong Premier League club Sham Shui Po.
+Kenneth Kwok Kar Lok (郭嘉諾; born 14 March 1980) is a Hong Kong football coach and former professional footballer.
+He is currently the head coach of Macau.

-He is the son of former Taiwan international Kwok Kam-hung.
+Kwok is the son of former Taiwanese international Kwok Kam-hung.

 Club career

 Kwok did not have a successful football playing career, while he only played professionally for the newly-promoted side HKFC in the 2010–11 season.

 Managerial career

 Pegasus

 In 2012, Kwok joined Pegasus as an assistant coach alongside Chan Chi Hong.

 Hong Kong youth teams

 In 2015, Kwok was appointed as the head coach of Hong Kong U-17 and Hong Kong U-20.

 In August 2017, Kwok was appointed as the head coach of Hong Kong B, leading the team to defeat Macau in the 73rd Hong Kong–Macau Interport by 4–0.
 In December of the same year, he led the team to win the title of the 2018 Guangdong–Hong Kong Cup after beating Guangdong in the penalty shoot-out.

 In April 2018, Kwok was appointed as the head coach of Hong Kong U-23 to participate in the 2018 Asian Games.
 His team was finally knocked out in the Round of 16.

 In December 2018, he was appointed as the head coach of Hong Kong B again to play against Guangdong in the 2019 Guangdong–Hong Kong Cup.
 His team won 5–2 in aggregate eventually and successfully defended the champion.